 - Average order size.
 Knowing exactly how much your customers are spending comes in handy when promoting other items to them.
 Shoot for similarly priced offerings or go in for the soft upsell.

 Everything above is just a taste of what you can do with a comprehensive ecommerce marketing strategy.
 If you're crazy, like almost everyone in this agency, go nuts and do it all by your lonesome.
-Or make it easy on yourself and talk to us about how we can partner together to compete and win in the ecom universe.
+Or make it easy on yourself and work with us to compete and win in the ecom universe.